stacklio/stackl/docs/content/advanced/tasks_and_processing.md

 The task system is based on five decoupled elements: the API, tasks, task brokers, task processing through a pluggable module or workers, and a history datastore.
 How they work togheter is illustrated in the below figures.
+Each element is tackled in-depth in a separate section.

 The **API** enables producers to make requests.
 The API does not contain any logic but wraps the request into a STACKL understandable **Task** and either starts an asynchronous time-bound wait on the task result or notifies the producer where the request result can be found.
 Critically, in this way, there is no logic in the API at all - all it does is task creation, submission, and reporting.
-The task is given to STACKL's **Task Broker** who starts tracking the task by putting it into a task queue and then distributes it, either through a **pluggable task processing module** or itself through a pluggable message channel to **workers**.
+The task is given to STACKL's **Task Broker** who starts tracking the task by putting it into a task queue and then distributes it, either through a pluggable **Task Processing Module** or itself through a pluggable message channel to **workers**.
 The task broker tracks the task until it receives a result from the module or a worker or until the timeout of the task expires.
 During the processing of the task, any changes made to STACKLs data require the data item to be first snapshot and stored in the **History Datastore** and then atomically locked during the processing.
 Once either occurs, the result (success or failure) is is stored in the history datastore and also reported back if there is a asynchronously waiting API, depending on the task.